 Get in touch to discuss an in-person course for your organisation or team.

 Peacetech 101 is a practical introduction to innovation and technology for peacebuilders.
-This 4-week online training course for individuals covers innovation processes and technology tools that can be successfully used to build peace and prevent conflict.
-This emerging body of practice is often referred to as ‘peacetech’.
+The first of its kind, this course covers innovation processes and technology tools that can be successfully used to build peace and prevent conflict, an emerging body of practice often referred to as ‘peacetech’.

-Participants will emerge with a strong understanding of essential principles of peacetech and a core toolkit to design programs that strategically introduce technology tools and innovation processes to their peacebuilding work.
+With 4-weeks of engaging content, plus a final week devoted to personal consultation with Build Up team members, participants will emerge with a strong understanding of the essential principles of peacetech and a core toolkit to design programs that strategically introduce technology tools and innovation processes to their peacebuilding work.

-The training course is aimed at international and local peacebuilding professionals and practitioners.
+The training course is aimed at international and local peacebuilding professionals and practitioners with a focus on hands-on learning, practical content, and applicable tools.
 No prior knowledge of technology tools or innovation processes is required.
 However, we do assume a base knowledge and experience of peacebuilding programming.